scalatutorials/eranation.github.io/tour/interactive_tour_of_scala_mutable_collections.md

 ---

-Other than `Array` all of the collections discussed were immutable.
-Scala "recommends" immutable collections (hence they are those used by default) however sometimes mutable collections might have some benefits, either for CPU / memory performance, for code readability or simply a matter of preference.
-Scala provides concrete mutable collections in `scala.collections.mutable`
+Scala "encourages" using immutable collections (hence they are those used by default) however sometimes mutable collections might have some benefits, either for CPU / memory performance, for code readability or simply a matter of preference.
+As we saw earlier, Scala provides concrete mutable collections in `scala.collections.mutable`

 - Best practice suggests that you prefix mutable collections with `mutable`, this might not seem useful for `ArrayBuffer`, but it will for `scala.collections.mutable.Map`
 - `ArrayBuffer` is the more or less equivalent to java's `java.util.ArrayList` which is backed by an array